sgmurphy/wordpress-plugins/speedycache/readme.txt

 4. SpeedyCache Exclude page

 == Changelog ==

+= 1.2.3 (20th September 2024) =
+* [Bug-Fix] There was issue with query string serving homepage's cache that has been fixed.
+* [Bug-Fix] For a user the SpeedyCache admin requests type were getting overridden, speedycache has been made to handle that.
+* [Task] License handling improvements.

 = 1.2.2 (3rd September 2024) =
 * [Added] Deletion of Cache on comment status change.